qpwoeirut/ClassicalCipherCrackers/README.md

 * Compile a list of common classical ciphers (drawing from Wikipedia and the National Cipher Competition)
 * Write a word splitter which separates plaintext into words
 * Investigate using AI to identify what cipher a ciphertext might be encrypted with
-* Investigate using AI to evaluate text fitness

 ## Terminology